ACCC issues speed guidance for ISPs

-One of the most contentious issues around the NBN and its real-world implementation has been the actual speeds that consumers have encountered when using services relative to the speeds advertised by ISPs selling NBN products.
+One of the most contentious issues around the NBN and its real-world implementation has been the actual speeds that consumers have encountered when using services relative to the speeds advertised by ISPs (internet service providers) selling NBN products.
 Many consumers have complained that despite signing up for higher speed tiers on the NBN, they're unable to achieve those speeds reliably, especially during peak periods.

 The ACCC has already flagged that it's going to start measuring the real-world performance of NBN ISPs, but that doesn't give you much to go on when selecting an ISP until its figures are available.

 The ACCC has today published advertising guidelines for NBN ISPs that detail what it expects to see from those providers when it comes to mentions of NBN speeds.
 It provides the following four basic guidelines for ISPs to follow when advertising NBN plans:

 The four key guidelines for RSPs are that they should:

 * indicate, in their plan descriptions and when marketing broadband plans that they supply over the National Broadband Network (NBN) and similar fixed-line based broadband access networks, the speeds at which the plans typically operate during the busy evening period

 * in order to assist consumers to readily compare plans, adopt a standardised labelling system (basic evening speed, standard evening speed, standard plus evening speed and premium evening speed) that indicates a minimum ‘typical busy period speed’ for the plan

 * take steps to provide remedies to those customers that cannot obtain the speeds at which their selected plan typically operates due to their particular network connection.
 This may include taking steps to deliver the speeds promised under the plan, providing billing refunds and reductions, supplying a more appropriate plan and/or offering to those customers the option to exit the contract without penalty